 To experience fewer cravings, fuel your body every three to five hours to you don’t get over hungry.
 Regular workouts can also help.
 Exercise increases levels of both serotonin—a lack of which can trigger carbohydrate cravings—and endorphins—a lack of which can produce fat cravings.
 People who work out frequently report reduced food cravings.

 But hey, sometimes you just crave something sweet.
-If that’s the case, here are seven simple, smart snacks that honor your sweet tooth and your waistline:
+If that’s the case, here are seven simple, smart snacks that honor your sweet tooth and your health:

 Nuts & chocolate.
 Have a small handful (1/2 ounce) of nuts with 2 tablespoons of dark chocolate chips.